Skip to main content

 Download Carers New Zealand’s Time Out guide (PDF, 1.1MB, 32 Pages) (external link)

 Funding is available for respite (breaks).
-This is allocated by NASCs and funded by Whaikaha - Ministry of Disabled People.
+This is allocated by NASCs and funded by the Disability Support Services.
 These include the Carer Support Subsidy and Individualised Funding – Respite (for disabled people).
 ACC also provides funding for respite.

 If you don’t have anyone who can take over from you while you take a break, services such as Mycare can help.
 Mycare is New Zealand’s largest online community of people seeking or offering home and community support.